saleor/saleor-checkout/README.md

 ![Configuration options: Credit Card, Apple Pay, PayPal that are available in checkout app dashboard](./docs/config-dashboard-1.png)

-In order to use payment gateway you need to provide credentials.
+To use payment gateway, you need to provide its credentials.
 You can do that by clicking settings icon in channel configuration page

 ![Payment gateway configuration in Saleor dashboard](./docs/config-dashboard-2.png)